mlehotay/ier/IER/IER-specification.md

 A qualitative change in system dynamics in which intrinsic constraint becomes unavoidable, globally binding, and system-defining.

-This grounds **categorical onset** without invoking metaphysical emergence.

 ---

 ### **Categorical Onset**

-Entry into a UEF is **discrete at the regime level**, even if preparatory variables change gradually.
+Entry into experience occurs **discretely at the regime level**, even if enabling variables change gradually.

+Preparatory variables may vary continuously, but experience begins only when a qualitative organizational transition occurs.

 Categorical ≠ metaphysical.